brunodrugowick/pop-os-setup/README.md

 - [ ] Add a Changelog
 - [X] ~~Fix location of Go installation file~~
+- [ ] Fix SDKMAN to DO NOT ASK anything to the user
 - [ ] Fix/add Epic Games (via Legendary) things (currently it's kind of incomplete)
 - [ ] Move to Makefile to address dependencies better
 - [ ] Maybe allowing to run modules separately was not a good idea.
 After all, this